mayu-ot/tti-human-eval/README.md

 This guide will help you prepare the input data for AMT HITs.

 ### Input Data Format
-The input data should be in the form of a CSV (Comma Separated Values) file.
+The input data should be in the form of a CSV file.
 Here's a sample structure of the CSV file:
 | model_name      | file_name        | caption                                      |
 |-----------------|------------------|----------------------------------------------|